zkurtz/pydens/README.md

 ## Related work

 - [A case has been made](https://github.com/Microsoft/LightGBM/issues/2056) for extending boosted trees to include density estimation.
-See [Liu and Wong (2014)](https://arxiv.org/pdf/1401.2597.pdf) and [Li, Yang, Wong (2016)](http://papers.nips.cc/paper/6217-density-estimation-via-discrepancy-based-adaptive-sequential-partition.pdf)
+See also [Liu and Wong (2014)](https://arxiv.org/pdf/1401.2597.pdf) and [Li, Yang, Wong (2016)](http://papers.nips.cc/paper/6217-density-estimation-via-discrepancy-based-adaptive-sequential-partition.pdf)
 - [A review of density estimation packages in R](https://vita.had.co.nz/papers/density-estimation.pdf)